 Whether you’ve used Kodi or not, you must have at least heard about it.
 After all, when you give mainstream media companies a run for their money, you are bound to end up in the news.

-As a result, people are ditching cable TV and streaming apps for Kodi and I for one don’t blame them.
-After all, when you offer high quality content for free, it’s hard to pass by.
+As a result, people are ditching cable TV and streaming apps for Kodi, and I for one don’t blame them.
+After all, when you offer high-quality content for free, it’s hard to pass by.

 Even though there are a lot of controversies surrounding Kodi, it is without a doubt one of the most essential home entertainment platforms around.

 That said, Kodi isn’t all that easy to use.
-Unlike Netflix that offers a much more traditional plug and play streaming experience, Kodi requires a bit of elbow grease to work properly.
+Unlike Netflix that offers a much more traditional plug-and-play streaming experience, Kodi requires a bit of elbow grease to work properly.

-In this blog, I’m going to tell you 5 simple tips and tricks to make Kodi that much easier to use.
+In this blog, I’m going to tell you 5 simple tips and tricks to make Kodi much easier to use.